-For many women, vaginal atrophy not only makes intercourse painful, but also leads to distressing urinary symptoms.
-Because of the interconnected nature of the vaginal and urinary symptoms of this condition, experts agree that a more accurate term for vaginal atrophy and its accompanying symptoms is "genitourinary syndrome of menopause (GSM)."
+For many women, vaginal atrophy not only makes intercourse painful but also leads to distressing urinary symptoms.
+Because the condition causes both vaginal and urinary symptoms, doctors use the term "genitourinary syndrome of menopause (GSM)" to describe vaginal atrophy and its accompanying symptoms.

 - Vaginal dryness